 - Brussel Sprouts

-- Tomatoes (scientifically a fruit, but we’ll call it a veggie, since most of us think of it that way)
+- Tomatoes (scientifically a fruit, but we’ll call it a veggie since most of us think of it that way)

 - Bell Peppers

 The key to your veggies while on “the keto” is to stick mainly to those veggies that grow above the ground.
-Not all fall in this category, but if it’s green and grows above the ground, it’s likely a keto friendly choice.
+Not all fall in this category, but if it’s green and grows above the ground, it’s likely a keto-friendly choice.

 Yes, you can have some fruit on a keto diet, but in moderation.
 Fruits contain natural sugar.
 You want to be careful not to overload on fruits because those small amounts of carbs will add up quickly.
 If you stick to the “berries”, they are the best choice for keto diets because they have less natural sugar than other fruits.

 Fat is an essential part of the keto diet.
 You need to consume fat in order to burn it.
-That’s why keto dieting focuses on a large amount of fats in your daily allowance.
+That’s why keto dieting focuses on a large number of fats in your daily allowance.
 It’s hard to change over to this mindset at first.
 For years, we’ve been told to eat low-fat, no fat and you’ll lose weight.
 However, if you take a look at the processed foods that are labeled as such, you’ll often find tons of added sugars and other unhealthy fillers to add flavor.
 Seems food manufacturers took away the fat and added in a bunch of other crap to make it taste good.
 Keto allows you to have the fat and flavor, without the sugars.

 - Heavy cream